Strobesstrobes

 • What is white box penetration testing?

-• Which penetration testing approach should you choose?
+• Which approach should you choose?

 • How does the box model affect cost and timeline?